engineerbaz/BAZ-learns/Cloud_Architect/07-O&M-Huawei_Cloud.md

 Event Monitoring, You can query system and custom Event reported to Cloud.

 ## LTS
+LTS collects logs from hosts and cloud services for centralized management, and processes large volume of logs efficiently, securely and in real-time.
 - Log Search and Statistic analysis